A-n-d-R-o/MiQE-Mini-Quantum-Emulator/README.md

 - More visualisation tools (circuit diagrams, Bloch spheres, graphs, etc.).
 - Improve efficiency and performance.
 - Expand algorithm support and extend functionality for more complex applications.
+- Allow for controlled gates to act over multiple target qubits.